rainydays04/synodia/README.md

 # How to Play
 A mouse or trackpad is all that is needed - no keyboard necessary!
 Click anywhere on the screen to move to the next scene of dialogue.

+# List of Goddesses
+- Amaterasu (Shinto) - Goddess of wisdom and leadership
+- Artemis (Greek) - Goddess of hunt and moon
+- Athena (Greek) - Goddess of wisdom and war
+- Bellona (Roman) - Goddess of war
+- Guanyin (Tao) - Goddess of compassion, mercy, and kindness
+- Kannon (Buddhism) - Goddess of mercy
+- Ma'at (Egyptian) - Goddess of truth, justice, harmony, and balance
+- Minerva (Roman) - Goddess of wisdom
+- Saraswati (Hinduism) - Goddess of knowledge, arts, and music
+- Seshat (Egyptian) - Goddess of writing, knowledge, and measurement

 # About Development
 Synodia is a visual novel made using Ren'Py.
 It was made for the 36-hour hackathon Parthenon, the capstone project for Hack Club's Athena Award.
 - Hack Club is a non-profit organization inspriring teens to pursue computer and engineering hobbies Made by teens for teens, Hack Club features a variety of hackathons, game jams, workshops, online resources, and a safe community space for programmers.